How to Do Payroll in Texas: What Every Employer Needs to Know

 Running payroll in Texas is a little different from running payroll in other states, but it’s not typically extra work.

 Step 4: Collect employee payroll forms.
-This is easiest if you do it during onboarding.
-Forms include W-4, I-9, and Direct Deposit information.
+This is easiest to do during onboarding.
+The forms to collect include the W-4, I-9, and direct deposit information.
 Texas does not have any additional forms.

 Step 6: Calculate payroll and pay employees.
 You can use software, a calculator, or even Excel to calculate payroll.

-Step 7: File payroll taxes with the federal and Texas state government.
+Step 7: File payroll taxes with the federal government.
 Follow the IRS instructions for federal taxes, including unemployment.

-- In Texas, there is no income tax, but you do need to file State Unemployment Insurance taxes each quarter.
+Step 8.
+File Texas state payroll taxes.
+In Texas, there is no income tax, but you do need to file State Unemployment Insurance (UI) taxes each quarter.
 Businesses with fewer than 1,000 employees can file online with an Excel or CSV report, manual entry, entry based on the last report you filed, or a No Wages report if you did not pay wages that quarter.
-Log on to Unemployment Tax Services and follow the directions.
+Log on to the Unemployment Tax Services site and follow the directions.

 For Wages Paid During | Calendar Quarter Ends | Date | Must be Filed and Paid By |